 Llama 3.1 NemoGuard 8B Topic Control Deployment#

-This guide covers how to deploy the TopicControl model as a NIM, and how to then use the deployed NIM in a NeMo Guardrails configuration.
+This guide covers how to deploy the TopicControl model as a NIM microservice and use it in a NeMo Guardrails configuration.

 NIM Deployment#